 General Considerations for Data Collection with UAVs

 The prospect of using drones for vegetation sampling is exciting because of the large amount of information that can be collected with minimal effort.
-On the other hand, there are many limitations to this approach that should be considered before investing in the equipment necessary to conduct micro-UAV surveys; researchers should carefully consider whether their goals are a good match for the acquisition of data from aerial images obtained from micro-UAVs.
+On the other hand, there are many limitations to this approach that should be considered before investing in the equipment necessary to conduct micro-UAV surveys.
+Researchers should begin by carefully considering whether their goals are a good match for the acquisition of data from aerial images obtained from micro-UAVs.
 Suitable applications include surveys of the distribution and abundance of individual species or vegetation types, and aerial sampling of sensitive habitats or terrain that is difficult to access.
 Conducting aerial surveys using small drones greatly expands the size of the area that can be assessed with minimal disruption of sensitive plants and vegetation.
 By obtaining a high density of images researchers can construct composite images (orthomosaic) and digital elevation models (DEMs) of the vegetation and landforms over a geographic area of interest.
 In the following sections we discuss some general advantages and limitations of using small drones in ecological research.

 What are the legal limitations for conducting research using UAVs?
 Before engaging in any research activities using UAVs you should check with local and federal regulations.
 Currently, the Federal Aviation Administration (FAA) of the United States (USA) considers research activities to fall under the same set of rules as commercial use of drones.
 Researchers (or their associated institutions) in the USA are required to obtain a waiver under an existing Certificate of Authorization (COA).
 Waivers generally apply the same rules as those governing recreational use of drones (i.e. guidelines for hobbyists flying remote-control model aircraft weighing more than 0.25 kg).
 These include: